LogoHistorical Figure MBTI

 The Conservative Who Resisted Reform

-This is not a failure — it is a characteristic INFP move into the inferior function under stress.
-Karamzin genuinely cared about political outcomes; the Memoir was a serious act of political intervention, read by the Tsar himself.
-But he could not sustain the Te register.
+The Memoir was a serious act of political intervention, read by the Tsar himself.
+But Karamzin could not sustain the Te register.
 He kept sliding back into history as feeling, Russia as love, reform as loss.
-The political argument and the sentimental argument were the same argument for him, which is the most honest thing about it.
+The political argument and the sentimental argument were the same argument for him — which is the most honest thing about it.

 Why INFP Over INFJ